Los Angeles River: Crossings

-Entertainment setting
+In media

 Numerous films, television programs, music videos, commercials and video games have featured various sites along the Los Angeles River.
-Since the River is a trickle for much of the year and the culvert is dry, it is often used as a setting for races, car chases, gang rumbles, and other scenes requiring an open, deserted setting within the city.
+Since the river is a trickle for much of the year and the culvert is dry, it is often used as a setting for races, car chases, gang rumbles, and other scenes requiring an open, deserted setting within the city.

 The following have scenes filmed or set within the culvert: